-Drawing on his extensive national and international experience in the heritage, arts and design sectors, including ten years creating and leading exhibitions at Te Papa, Karl will provide guidance to Jasmax around developing and maintaining cultural design leadership within New Zealand.
+Drawing on his extensive national and international experience in the heritage, arts and design sectors, including 10 years creating and leading exhibitions at Te Papa, Karl will provide guidance to Jasmax around developing and maintaining cultural design leadership within Aotearoa New Zealand.

-Jasmax CEO Sjoerd Post says the partnership with Haumi is reflective of Jasmax’s bold vision for New Zealand architecture.
+Jasmax CEO Sjoerd Post says the partnership with Haumi is reflective of Jasmax’s bold vision for architecture in Aoteroa New Zealand.
 “This partnership allows us to lead a cultural design discourse in New Zealand.
 I’m excited by the opportunities this brings for our clients.
 Karl brings a wealth of knowledge in the cultural sector and shares our vision for the future of raising the bar on indigenous design intelligence and subsequent outcomes in the built environment.”

 The partnership evolves from the commitment of one of Jasmax’s original founders, Ivan Mercep, to a design practice that acknowledges the way in which we are defined by the place in which we live, and Aotearoa’s bicultural foundation enshrined in Te Tiriti o Waitangi.

 The formalised partnership has arisen out of the role Haumi has with Jasmax on the New Zealand Pavilion at Expo 2020 in Dubai.

 Principal Architect Matthew Glubb says “Having Karl on the team as the Director Māori (Creative), has allowed us to tell a more sophisticated and refined New Zealand story on the international stage.”